Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

    Authenticated Search Keys and Past Authenticated Search Keys lists, in lexicographic order.
-Entries corresponding to search keys that are in the Current Authenticated Search Keys list contain the search key's state in the provisional prefix tree.
+Entries corresponding to search keys that are in the Current Authenticated Search Keys list contain the search key's state in the provisional Prefix Tree.
 Entries corresponding to search keys that are **only** in the Past Authenticated Search Keys list contain the search key's state in the subsequent log entry.
 For each entry in the `subtree` field: